CFA® Financial Statement and Analysis

 - The Level 1 FSA curriculum is the elephant in the room for the CFA exam.
 If you have no accounting background and don’t know a balance sheet from an income statement, you can get through it, but plan to devote serious time to it.

-- And if you do have an accounting background, don’t skip over this lightly.
+- If you have an accounting background, don’t skip over this lightly.
 In the CFA curriculum, accounting is a means to an end, financial statement analysis, so there’s a lot more to it.

 - Both Levels 1 and 2 require a lot of attention to and—let’s face it—memorization of detail, all of which will be a lot easier if you learn the logic behind the systems.